jmix-framework/jmix-bookstore-2/README.md

 An `Employee` represents the logical representation of an employee in the company.
 The `Employee` has a `Position` that (s)he holds within the organisation.
 Optionally the `Employee` can reference multiple `Territory` instances, that (s)he is responsible for.
 Those `Territory` entities are grouped into a `Region`.

-The system representation of an employee is the `User`, which main purpose is proving system access.
+The system representation of an employee is the `User`, which main purpose is providing system access.
 The `User` references multiple `Role` entities (not physically in the database, just conceptually via the `RoleAssignmentEntity` from Jmix).

 Additionally, the `User` references multiple `Region` entities as "associated regions".
 Those regions are automatically determined by the fact that the `Employee` has multiple `Territories` assigned, which themselves belong to a `Region`.
 This reference is present to allow the row-level roles to restrict access to Customers / Orders of the same region that the current user is in (see: [Security > row-level roles](#security)).